rapid7/le_goclient/README.md

 # Logentries client (golang)
-Provides the capability to read/manage log sets, logs, and log types.
+Provides the capability to perform CRUD operations on log sets, logs, and log types.

 # Example